waud/waud/README.md

 ### API Documentation ###

-`Waud.init()` - To initialise the library, make sure you call this first.
+`Waud.init(?dom)` - To initialise the library, make sure you call this first.
 You can also pass an optional parent `DOM` element to it where all the HTML5 sonds will be appended and also used for touch events to unlock audio on iOS devices.

-`Waud.enableTouchUnlock(callback)` - Helper function to unlock audio on iOS devices.
+`Waud.enableTouchUnlock(?callback)` - Helper function to unlock audio on iOS devices.
+You can pass an optional callback which will be called on `touchend` event.

 `Waud.isWebAudioSupported` & `Waud.isAudioSupported` to check web audio and HTML5 audio support.